Arpit-Kumar231/Way-of-Mantis/README.md

 Rich Text Editing: Support for formatting, lists, and more
 Authentication: Secure access with Clerk integration Document Management: Create, edit, and delete documents

+### Firebase Env's can be get by allowing admin db access and installing the service.json file provided by firebase that file will contain all the necessary env's
+### Note: Have use Blocknote provided by Liveblocks for rich text editor.